cookiecutterassert/cookiecutterassert/README.md

 ```
 In this case, the visible-whitespace enabled by default for rules in this assertion file

-Assertion file options are always overridden by command line options
+Assertion file options are always overridden by command line options where available

+### List of assertion file options
+* `visible-whitespace` Same as the CLI option
+* `ignore` Set to true to have cookiecuttterassert not evaluate the test folder

 ## Developing cookiecutterassert
 see [Development guide](Development.md)